BY571/Randomized-Ensembled-Double-Q-learning-REDQ-/README.md

 ### ToDos:

 - Currently this REDQ version supports only a subsample size of 2 for the REDQ hyperparameter M, however, this repository will be updated over time.
-- Do comparison runs for REDQ and SAC
+- Do comparison runs for REDQ and SAC [ currently running for pybullet environments like cheetah, hopper]
+- improve training speed (wall-clock time)
 - add requirements.txt